uwegeercken/covid19-dataflow-01/README.md

 Files are sorted by date (descending), type (confirmed or deaths, ascending) and country respectively continent (ascending).

-Following steps to run the flow:
+Following steps to run the flow using the Tweakstreet GUI:
 - install the Tweakstreet ETL tool from https://tweakstreet.io
 - clone the GitHub repository of Johns Hopkins University: https://github.com/CSSEGISandData/COVID-19
 - clone this repository: https://github.com/uwegeercken/covid19-dataflow-01
 - open the controlflow "covid-controlflow.cfl" in the Tweakstreet tool
-- in the controflow properties, adjust the path (root_folder_data variable) to the Johns Hopkins University data
+- in the controlflow properties, adjust the path (root_folder_data parameter) to the Johns Hopkins University data
-- optionally, in the controlflow modify the "Find Files" step to use the desired list of files.
+- optionally, in the controlflow properties, adjust the file_pattern_matcher parameter to use the desired list of files.
 Per default all CSV files of year 2021 are used.
 - run the flow

+Running the flow on the shell:
+Instead of running the flow in the gui, it can also be run using the engine.sh (engine.bat) command line tool.
+It is locate in the bin folder of the Tweakstreet installation.
+Run the tool like this to run the flow and passing the two parameters

+    Example: bin/engine.sh -p root_folder_data /[folder to the data files] -p file_match_pattern .*/01-[0-9]{2}-2021.csv [path to the controlflow]/covid-controlflow.cfl

 Note: the CSV output files are created in the data/output folder.
 You can adjust the path in the dataflow CSV output steps.

-last update: uwe.geercken@web.de - 2021-02-08
+last update: uwe.geercken@web.de - 2021-02-13